rcl-ssl/docs/installations/web-servers.md

 # Installing SSL/TLS Certificates in Web Servers and Hosting Systems

 In this section, we will discuss a general approach to installing SSL/TLS certificates in web servers or web hosting systems.
+This is applicable if you host your website in a web server in a Windows or Linux Server (Virtual Machine or Container).
+This may also be applicable if you host your website with a hosting provider or system.

 ## General Approach

 The general approach to installing a SSL/TLS certificate in a web server or a hosting system is to :

 - Download the SSL/TLS certificate files from the certificate provider
-- Save the certificate files to a folder in your system
+- Save the certificate files to a folder in your server or system
 - Configure the web server or hosting system to use the files to enable SSL for your website

 ## SSL/TLS Certificate Files